-where well posedness is again guaranteed if the conditions mentioned in \Cref{sec:stokes} are satisfied along with an additional condition on the boundedness and coercivity of the bilinear form $\bilnear{\underline{v}^h}{\underline{\bar{u}} -{\underline{u}}}$.
+where well posedness is again guaranteed if the conditions mentioned in \Cref{sec:stokes} are satisfied along with an additional condition on the boundedness and coercivity of the bilinear form $\bilnear{\underline{v}^h}{\underline{\bar{u}} -{\underline{u}}}$ in $\mathrm{Ker}^h(\nabla \cdot)$, which are trivially satisfied.
 For this projector, we have the following orthogonality conditions {

 }